nitemarket/CasPHP/README.md

 #### Controller

 Default sub-folder name and file name are `public` and `index` respectively.
-Child-config file that is located inside each sub-folder will be executed first.
-The file name must be same as its parent folder name `inc.sub-folder-name.php`.
+Child-config file that is located inside each sub-folder will be executed first before controller script.
+The file name must follow its parent folder name.

 /controller/api/inc.api.php